gsingh1017/cea_cloudformation/README.md

 Pushed update to AWS Cloudformation via AWS ClI.

 In AWS CLI, SSH into bastion, then SSH into App1 instnce.
 Ping App2 instance from App1.

+** Feb 15, 2025

+Added iam.yaml file.
+This file contains a test IAM AWS CloudFormation stack.
+This is the very first IAM stack I created.